LumoSQL/lumosql/doc/lumo-build-benchmark.md

 what kind of difference?
 There was no standard way to compare software that implements the SQLite APIs, so we designed one.

-The LumoSQL Build and Benchmark System is relevant to all SQLite users, not just SQLite users wondering about using different storage backends for SQLite.

-The LumoSQL project includes code to combine any version of SQLite with any version of third party storeage backends, and to run tests on the combined code.
+The LumoSQL Build and Benchmark System is relevant to all SQLite users wishing to compare different configurations and versions of standard SQLite.
+In addition, the LumoSQL project includes code to combine any version of SQLite with any version of third party storeage backends, and to run tests on the combined code.
 This requires small modifications to SQLite itself, and some new code to interface each backend.

 # Questions The Build and Benchmark System Answers